xStormyy/lite-xl.github.io/en/usage.md

 of the command name on the command finder, thus to find the shortcut for a command `ctrl+shift+p` can be pressed and the command name typed.

+## User Data Directories

+Lite XL uses standard systems user directories; the user data can be found in `$HOME/.config/lite-xl` on Linux and macOS.
+On Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.

 ## User Module

-lite can be configured through use of the user module.
-The user module can be used for changing options in the config module, adding additional key bindings, loading custom color themes, modifying the style or changing any other part of lite to your personal preference.
+Lite XL can be configured through use of the user module.
+The user module can be used for changing options in the config module, adding additional key bindings, loading custom color themes, modifying the style or changing any other part of the editor to your personal preference.

-The user module is loaded by lite when the application starts, after the plugins have been loaded.
+The user module is loaded when the application starts, after the plugins have been loaded.

 The user module can be modified by running the `core:open-user-module` command or otherwise directly opening the `$HOME/.config/lite-xl/init.lua` file.

-On Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.

 Please note that Lite XL differs from the standard Lite editor for the location of the user's module.